hidglobal/digitalpersona-access-management-services/docs/was-cred-format.md

 An example of the email request was provided above.

-**Note: The user must have valid e-mail address stored in the DigitalPersona (AD or LDS) database to be able to send the email.
+**Note**: The user must have valid e-mail address stored in the DigitalPersona (AD or LDS) database to be able to send the email.
 If the email address cannot be found in the user record, the following error will be returned.

 ~~~
 E_ADS_PROPERTY_NOT_FOUND (0x8000500D)